 #9 – How Does Relative Pitch Improve Your Musical Abilities?

 On a granular scale, music is made up of intervals and note relationships.
 With good relative pitch skills, you can easily recognize notes and improve your guitar improvisation.

 #10 – Review of David Lucas Burge’s Perfect Pitch Super Course

 In this review, we take you behind the scenes to find out more about David Lucas Burge’s Perfect Pitch Supercourse and show you why this is a course that works!

 #11 – Review of David Lucas Burge’s Relative Pitch Super Course

-David Lucas Burge’s Relative Pitch Supercourse promises results that will help you see direct improvement into your musicianship.
+David Lucas Burge’s Relative Pitch Supercourse promises results that will help you see direct improvement in your musicianship.
 Find out more details in our review…

 Train Your Ear to Develop Relative Pitch and Perfect Pitch Skills

-Do you want to gain the ability of naming any musical note by EAR?
+Do you want to gain the ability to name any musical note by EAR?
 With perfect pitch, you can gain insights to music like never before and improve your guitar playing ability by 300%!